unChaz/sci-fi-5e/srd/races/martian.md

 **_Languages._** You can speak, read, and write English, and one extra language of your choice.

 #### Flight School
 Martian Pilots are the best of the best, and are all taught at a young age.
-You are proficient at the **Pilot** skill.
+You are proficient at the **Piloting** skill.